Ruben Limonjyan | April 9, 2021 | Employment Law

 Employers with 20 or more employees must provide terminated employees the option to continue participation in an employer’s health insurance plan.
 However, the employee must pay the total cost of the insurance premium, which can be expensive.

 California has strict laws regarding final pay after job termination.
 Employers must issue final paychecks within the time limits set by law.
 If an employer fails to issue a final paycheck, including unused paid time off and vacation time, the employer may be fined.

 You could receive compensation from the employer for each day the employer misses the deadline.

 If you have an employment contract, you might be entitled to a severance package.
 The package may include one or more benefits, including health insurance for a specified period, lump-sum payment, periodic payments, and other items.

 An employer may negotiate a severance package in exchange for a waiver of the right to sue the employer.
 Some employers offer severance pay as part of a mass layoff or an agreement to accept early retirement.

 There are no federal or state laws that require employers to offer severance pay.

 Have You Been Wrongfully Terminated from Your Job?

 If you believe that you were wrongfully terminated, you have several options.
 You can file a complaint under state or federal laws.
-A Los Angeles employment law attorney can analyze your situation and advise you of your options for holding your employer liable for damages caused by the wrongful termination.
+A employment law attorney can analyze your situation and advise you of your options for holding your employer liable for damages caused by the wrongful termination.

 There are deadlines for filing certain employment claims.
 It is best to seek legal advice as soon as possible to avoid losing your right to file claims and seek compensation for unlawful acts by an employer.